 Sweep blush across the tip of your nose.

 I learned this trick from watching my friend Kasey’s makeup tutorial videos on Instagram.
 It gives a sun-kissed effect and brings a look together.

 Use bronzer along your hairline and on either side of the bridge of your nose for added sun-kissed effect.

 This is one of my favorite ways to look like I’ve spent time in the sun.
 Sweep it along the top of your forehead at the hairline, up the base of your cheekbones to the hairline and along your nose bridge.
 You’ll instantly look more awake and glow-y.
 The Saie Beauty Bronzer is great for this as is the Merit Beauty Bronzer.

 Layer your concealers for maximum effect.

-This trick I found out of sheer will when I was struggling to contain my breakouts a year ago.
+This trick I found out of sheer will when I was struggling to contain my breakouts a few years ago.
 I layer different concealer formulas until my pimples practically vanish.
 You can see how in this video.

 Use a facial mist as a way to refresh your makeup.

 Estheticians and makeup artists alike will tell you that this is a great habit to get into every day.
 Mist your skin with the Caudalie Beauty Elixir to refresh makeup or just re-hydrate depleted skin.